Back

 4. Harness UK ad channel shifts

-• Traditional TV is steady, but BVOD digital streams now £1.1 billion
+• Traditional TV is steady, but BVOD digital streams are now £1.1 billion

 • Sky, ITV and Channel 4 now offer self‑serve ad platforms targeting SMEs